 ==

-should be sent on.
-All subscribers of all path
+%fact should be sent on.
+All subscribers of all paths specified will receive

-.
-Any agent arm which produces a (quip card _this)
+the %fact.
+Any agent arm which produces a (quip card _this) can send

-s to subscribers.
-Most often they will be produced in the on-poke
+%facts to subscribers.
+Most often they will be produced in the on-poke arm,

-since new data will often be added in poke
+since new data will often be added in pokes.

 Kicking subscribers